Comet! The World's First Jet Airliner (Hardback)

 Need a currency converter?
 Check XE.com for live rates

-This new volume from the respected and well-regarded aviation historian and author Graham Simons is sure to appeal to all aviation enthusiasts, including as it does a wide array of historical sources and archival information drawn together into one consolidated volume – the closest to a definitive study of the craft than any produced before.
+This new volume from the respected and well-regarded aviation historian and author Graham M. Simons is sure to appeal to all aviation enthusiasts, including as it does a wide array of historical sources and archival information drawn together into one consolidated and definitive volume.

-Attention is also paid to the derivative Nimrod design, and the book features an interview that the author conducted with the aircraft commander of the last ever Nimrod operational flight.
-Interviews of this kind are supplemented by the author's own narrative of proceedings, setting personal experience within historical context and exploring the themes and historical topics that the interviews evoke.
+Attention is also paid to the derivative Nimrod design, and the book includes details drawn from an interview conducted with the aircraft commander of the last ever Nimrod operational flight.
+Interviews of this kind are supplemented by the author’s own narrative, setting personal experience within historical context and exploring the themes and topics that the interviews evoke.

 Simons' work is a masterpiece of the most diligent research and extraordinary detail and surely represents the definitive study of the Comet, right from the first meeting of the Brabazon Committee in 1942 up to the debacle and scrapping of Nimrod in 2010.Royal Aeronautical Society